Nyankpala: Education

-Others Include: Nizamia English and Arabic (E/A) Junior High School, St. Monica's Roman Catholic (R/C) Junior High School, Islamia E/A Junior High School, the Nyankpala Model School, Da-awatul deen E/A primary school, and numerous Primary Schools and Kindergartens.
+Others Include: Nizamia English and Arabic (E/A) Junior High School, St. Monica's Roman Catholic (R/C) Junior High School, Islamia E/A Junior High School, the Nyankpala Model School, Da-awatul deen E/A primary school, and numerous Primary Schools and Kindergartens.It is under the Nyankpala circuit based on Tolon GES directorate.

+One prominent private school in the town is Shepherd of the Hills Community School located adjacent the Church of Pentecost near the SARI premises.

 The town is home to the premier campus of one of Ghana's most important public universities, the University for Development Studies.

 Commerce

 Nyankpala has market days running every 6 days.
 During market days, traders, students, farmers and government workers troop to the market to purchase groceries and other items.
 Nyankpala is known across Dagbon as the hub for mango, rice farms and rice products.
 This apparently attracted Avnash rice Industries to set its mega rice processing plant in the community.

+The advent of the University for Development Studies in Nyankpala has increased the prices of rent within the Nyankpala township.

 Governance

 The town is governed by both traditional and government appointed authority.
 The chief of Nyankpala is the apex authority in the traditional leadership of the town.
 He is assisted by a council of elders known as Kpambalba (elders).
 The chief also has authority over several communities under the Nyankpala Traditional Area.
 The paramount chief of Nyankpala is enskinned by the Yaa Naa, the King of the Kingdom of Dagbon.
 The Nyankpala chiefdom has several villages and towns under it.
 These include: Kpalisoɣu, Kpana, Gawaɣu, Daasuyili, Tingoli, Nafariŋ, Tuunaayili, Gbulahagu, Gbinjari, Adubiliyili, Kukuonaayili, and Golinga, under its jurisdiction and which it enskins.